iansedano/iansedano.com/src/routes/blog/google-slides-draw-arc-apps-script.md

 }
 ```

-I changed the sweep of the arc manually, put the two versions through a [diff](https://en.wikipedia.org/wiki/Diff), and there was no change in any of the attributes except for the `revisionId`.
+Even changing the sweep of the arc manually and putting the two versions through a [diff](https://en.wikipedia.org/wiki/Diff) will yield no changes except for the `revisionId`.

+If more native circle and arc drawing methods is something you are interested in seeing, there is an existing [feature request](https://issuetracker.google.com/issues/new?component=191598&template=823918).
+Go and add a ⭐ to it.

 ## Workarounds